aysegulcayir/DR_TA/README.md

 - I created function for columns' condotions :
-   1. The first function - 'edu': While this function is navigating in the "edu_list" I have prepared, it checks whether the words in this list are in the "NAME" column.
+   1. The first function - 'find_edu': While this function is navigating in the "edu_list" I have prepared, it checks whether the words in this list are in the "NAME" column.
 I used this function to create the 'university' column with the 'apply' function defined in library of pandas.
-   2. The second function - 'NGO': While this function is navigating in the "NGO_list" I have prepared, it checks whether the words in this list are in "NAME", "TAGLINE" and "TAGS" columns.
+   2. The second function - 'find_gnp': While this function is navigating in the "gnp_list" I have prepared, it checks whether the words in this list are in "NAME", "TAGLINE" and "TAGS" columns.
 I also used "df.WEBSITE.str.contains(".gov")" for looking to goverments' website.
 I used this function to create the "govern_np" column with the 'apply' function defined in library of pandas.
    3. The third function - 'select_year': This function is also to find Startups and Mature companies.
 It is for time condition.
 The function finds first for element of companies' date.

 - I modified the "TYPE" column with the columns I added.I used idxmax(axis=1) for inserting correct index.
 That is, I took the row of information in the columns I added and placed it on the row in the "TYPE" column.